miasmos/node-gimx/README.md

 #Events

 completed-macro-_name_
 Emitted when a macro named '_name_' has completed

+started-macro-_name_
+Emitted when a macro named '_name_' has started

+repeated-macro
+Emitted when the top-level macro has started over, given macro.run(true)

 send-success
 Emitted when a command is successfully sent to gimx